Teaching Church

 Lord, in Your mercy,

-Father, Son, and Holy Spirit, one God, now and forever.
+who lives and reigns with You and the Holy Spirit, one God, now and forever.
+Amen.

 Every Sunday, 9:45 AM